Mall of America Family Guide, Floor By Floor

 1st floor Anchor Button

-First Floor - Mall of America Family Fun
+First Floor -Mall of America® Family Fun

 Attractions

-If you never get off the first floor of the Mall of America, you will leave fully satisfied with no sense of disappointment.
+If you never get off the first floor of Mall of America®, you will leave fully satisfied with no sense of disappointment.
 There is so much on the first floor that you can spend your entire day there.
 With multiple open areas–like the Rotunda– for concerts, fundraisers, and other entertainment, there isn’t a lack of activity.
 However, if you do come across a space that is clear, it’s a great time to catch your breath before you dive back into the hullabaloo of the mall.

-Paw Patrol Adventure Bay is 6 points ($8.10).
-This open play area is created for kids up to 52 inches (4.3 ft) tall.
+Paw Patrol Adventure Bay is 6 points ($7.99).
+This open play area is created for kids up to 42-52 inches (or approx. 3.5 to 4.3 ft) tall.

 Cost: Prices resemble what you would find at any other amusement park.
 So budget accordingly.
 Rides are based on a points system.
 Each ride is a certain number of points.
-You can begin with purchasing 3 points for $4.05 or 84 points for $76.99.
+You can begin with purchasing 3 points for $3.99 or 84 points for $79.99.

-4 Ways to Save at Nickelodeon Universe:
+4 Ways to Save at Nickelodeon Universe®:

 1. If you are planning on being at the park for awhile, consider a one-day pass ($39.99 – $49.99).